amogh-assertai/kitting_station_v2/docs/tsd/TSD_LIVE_KITTING_ACTIVITIES.md

-**Status: fully built and live-tested.** Part counts, the completed/ pending split, per-camera sound, kit-level timing, camera/activity completion, cross-client real-time sync, and (as of this session) the full red-screen / error-lock feature — Wrong Part Error and Validation Error alert types, per-kit-per-camera master switches, neglected-part handling, operator resolution (System Error/Process Error + comment), and persistent camera-lock state — are all driven by real events posted from the local DeepStream application.
+**Status: fully built and live-tested.** Part counts, the completed/ pending split, per-camera sound, kit-level timing, camera/activity completion, cross-client real-time sync, the full red-screen / error-lock feature (Wrong Part Error and Validation Error alert types, per-kit-per-camera master switches, neglected-part handling, operator resolution with System Error/Process Error + comment, persistent camera-lock state), a kit-advance confirmation pop-up, live propagation of kit-configuration edits to already-running activities, and a fresh-from-database "See current settings" modal are all built and driven by real events posted from the local DeepStream application.
 This is not a stub.
+One outstanding config-file gap remains before the confirmation pop-up can run — see "Known gaps," below.

 ## File map